cocos-creator/docs-3d-deprecated/en/editor/preferences/index.md

 ### Turn on terrain

-For more details can refer to [Terrain system](../terrain/index.md).
+For more details can refer to [Terrain system](../terrain/index.md) documentation.